 In April 2016, the Company's Board of Directors and stockholders representing a majority of the Company's outstanding stock at that time, approved the Monopar Therapeutics Inc. 2016 Stock Incentive Plan, as amended (the "Plan"), allowing the Company to grant up to an aggregate 700,000 shares of stock-based awards in the form of stock options, restricted stock units, stock appreciation rights and other stock-based awards to employees, non-employee directors and consultants.
 In October 2017, the Company's Board of Directors voted to increase the stock award pool to 1,600,000 shares of common stock, which subsequently was approved by the Company's stockholders.
 In April 2020, the Company's Board of Directors voted to increase the stock award pool to 3,100,000 (and increase of 1,500,000 shares of common stock), which was approved by the Company's stockholders in June 2020.
+In April 2021, the Company's Board of Directors voted to approve an amendment to the 2016 Stock Incentive Plan to remove certain individual award limits and other provisions related to I.R.C.
+Section 162(m) and to update the limit on Incentive Stock Options to no more that 100% of the maximum aggregate number of shares which may be granted under the plan, which was approved by the Company's stockholders in June 2021.

-During the three months ended March 31, 2021, the Company's Plan Administrator Committee (with regards to non-officer employees and consultants) and the Company's Compensation Committee, as ratified by the Board of Directors (in the case of executive officers and non-employee directors) granted to executive officers, non-officer employees, consultants and non-employee directors aggregate stock options for the purchase of 196,476 shares of the Company's common stock with exercise prices ranging from \$5.76 to \$9.67 which vest from one year to four years.
+During the three months ended June 30, 2021, the Company's Plan Administrator Committee (with regards to non-officer employees and consultants) and the Company's Compensation Committee, as ratified by the Board of Directors (in the case of executive officers and non-employee directors) granted to one executive officer and one non-officer employee aggregate stock options for the purchase of 105,000 shares of the Company's common stock with exercise prices ranging from \$5.76 to \$6.03 which vest over four years.
 All stock option grants have a 10-year term.
-In addition, an aggregate 124,374 restricted stock units were granted to executive officers, non-officer employees and non-employee directors which vest over one to four years.